 Blasphemy: It's in the Eye of the Beholder

-Conservatives versus Fun lovers
+Conservatives versus Fun Lovers

-I recently received an email from a strongly right-leaning friend.
+A while back, I received an email from a strongly right-leaning friend.
 It announced that the US Post Office will be issuing one-dollar coins.
 This is something that other countries have – a coin for the amount of currency closely equivalent to the buying power of the US dollar.
 However, our country has tried and failed to sell the public on such a coin.
-This email is tried to sink the latest effort.

 It is because the coin will not be minted with the words “In God we trust” on it.

 However, he was a friend and as I noted, a passionate right-winged conservative type.
 Therefore, I know a photo I recently viewed might REALLY drive him into a frenzy.

 If it's not words, it's not profanity?